The Vulcan Centaur is a new methane-fueled rocket from United Launch Alliance (ULA), one of the U.S.' most experienced space launch operators.

 Blue Origin BE-4

-More powerful than the Space Shuttle's main engines, it's designed to be fueled by methane, which is a brand new fuel in the context of space launch systems.
-Several companies — prominently SpaceX as well as Blue Origin — are developing launchers around it, but the fact remains that to date no methane-fueled rocket has made it into space, according to NASA Space Flight (opens in new tab).
-Nevertheless, it's hoped that Vulcan Centaur will change that before the end of this year.(opens in new tab)
+More powerful than the space shuttle's main engines, the BE-4 is designed to be fueled by methane, which is new in the context of space launch systems.
+Several companies — including SpaceX, Blue Origin and China's Landspace — are developing launchers around it, but no methane-fueled rocket has made it to space, according to NASASpaceflight.com.

 Who will use the Vulcan Centaur?

 Prompted by the recognition that space, particularly surveillance and communication systems, has become indispensable to modern military operations, the role of the USSF is to protect U.S. interests in the space domain.

 Military space launches, previously the province of the U.S. Air Force, now fall within the USSF.
 For example, in July 2022, a ULA Atlas V rocket launched a pair of spacecraft — a missile-tracking satellite and a technology demonstrator platform — on behalf of the USSF.